Awarding Financial Aid

 GCC strives to provide you with sufficient resources to meet your direct educational costs as well as provide some financial assistance to help in meeting living expenses.
 GCC's goal is to distribute the available resources across the eligible population in a fair and equitable manner and to make use of all available resources.
 We strive to ensure access to your chosen field of study is not limited due to lack of funding and, at the same time, try not to loan burden you.

 The Financial Aid Office reviews all applications and determines the amount and the type of aid to be awarded.
 The amount awarded is determined by need, FAFSA information, eligibility, timeliness of the application, response to requests for information, amount of funds available and individual program guidelines.
 (Summer school financial aid is limited and awarded based on the availability of funding.
-You do not need to fill out a separate application for summer school.
-Summer school is based on your 2015-16 FAFSA.
+Summer school is based on your 2019-20 FAFSA.
 The awarding of summer school funds will begin during the second semester of the academic year.)

 Financial aid packages are created for students throughout the academic year.
 GCC utilizes a combination of packaging models in awarding financial aid and employs a policy of packaging gift awards first, college work-study second and loans last.
 Award proposals will be mailed to the students within 15 business days of file completion, detailing the type and amount of financial aid being offered.
 Financial aid is not official until an award proposal is received from GCC and you have been accepted in to an eligible program.
 It is not necessary to return the award proposal back to GCC.